Lockdowns seen as worsening riots, in turn hitting businesses even harder: 'It’s a perfect storm'

 Meanwhile, another open question is whether the mass protests will in turn contribute to a spike in coronavirus infection rates, thus prompting governors to consider lockdowns all over again.

-While there are signs that the worst of the rioting may be over, and states are beginning to reopen – with New York City moving to “phase one” next week – businesses recovering from the two-punch of a lockdown and then riots still have a long way to go.
+While there are signs that the worst of the rioting may be over, and states are beginning to reopen – with New York City moving to “phase one” next week – businesses recovering from the one-two punch of a lockdown and then riots still have a long way to go.

 CLICK HERE TO GET THE FOX NEWS APP